No. 3 Squadron RNZAF: Bell UH-1H Iroquois

 The RNZAF has retired its fleet of 16 Iroquois helicopters as of 1 July 2015.
 The first delivery was five UH-1D in 1966 followed in 1970 by nine UH-1H and one more UH-1H in 1976.
 All of the UH-1D aircraft were upgraded to 1H specification during the 1970s.
 Two ex-US Army UH-1H attrition airframes were purchased in 1996, one of which is in service.
 Three aircraft were lost in accidents.

 Capacity was nine passengers or five troops with full packs or seven troops in light order.
 Equipment included a rescue winch, nightsun searchlight and night vision goggle capability.
 Armament was the M60 7.62mm, replaced by the MAG58 7.62mm.

 The NH-90s took over all official duties on 1 July 2015.
 Following this, it was decided that 10 Bell UH-1H airframes would be advertised for sale to domestic and international purchasers and the remaining three airframes would be donated to museums around New Zealand.

 On 2 March 2016, after a successful tender acquisition, the Iroquois helicopter fleet was shipped to Dakota Air Parts International, warehouse in Phoenix, Arizona.
-Six of the ten helicopters remain in a airworthy condition.
+Six of the ten helicopters remain in an airworthy condition.